cdelker/ziaplot/docs/start.rst

 Ziaplot is optimized for use in Jupyter, as every drawable object has a Jupyter representer function.
 In Jupyter, leaving the `with` block automatically draws the plot.

 Nearly everything in Ziaplot can be drawn (inherits from the `Drawable` class).
-A `PolyLine` (also called `Plot`) can be drawn by itself from the representation of zp.Plot, but in this case, the PolyLine will be added to an empty `AxesPlot`.
+A `PolyLine` not added to an Axes will still be drawn using a Jupyter representer, but in this case, the `PolyLine`` will be added to an empty `AxesPlot`.

 |